JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2020.1.1 to 2020.1.2

+* Mercurial support has been dropped for our Windows Server Core agent Docker images.
+If you need to use Mercurial on Windows Server Core agents, consider pulling the previous version of the agent Docker image – 2020.1.1.

 ## Changes from 2020.1 to 2020.1.1

 * The .NET runner introduces the [custom command](net.md#Custom+Commands) option.
 Note that if you downgrade TeamCity to the preivous version after configuring the custom .NET command, the respective build steps will be ignored during the build.